danleedham/MPpicker/docs/usage/index.md

 ![Chrome print dialogue showing question list ](https://github.com/danleedham/UK-Parliamentary-Stacker/raw/master/docs/images/docimage16.png "Chrome print dialogue showing question list")

 Upon loading the questions page the user should select the departments and question types they wish to print.
-Once the list is the list they wish to print the user should click "Print List" on the right hand side to present the list in a print-friendly format.
-Printing using the usual Chrome print dialogue allows you to scale by a percantage to fit the images onto a certain number of pages.
+Once the list is the list they wish to print the user should click "Print List" on the right hand side (before any members have been selected) to present the list in a print-friendly format.
+Printing using the usual Chrome print dialogue allows you to scale by a percantage to fit the images onto a certain number of pages (in + More Settings).

 ## Navigating Questions
 Once the list of questions is generated is it possible to navigate between questions either by clicking on the question they desire in the list, clicking the <- Previous or Next -> buttons at the top of the member image, or using the keyboard.